HelioML/HelioML/_chapters/01/2/chapter_intros.md

 What You'll See in the Chapters to Come
 ====================

 In this introductory chapter, we've barely scratched the surface of heliophysics and of machine learning.
-We specifically chose an example that would hopefully be a more familiar starting point for heliophysicists and for data scientists.
-In the following chapters, we'll dive a deeper into examples from real, active research being done, most of which has also been published in peer-review journals.
-The rabbit hole goes deeper still, and we provide some other references in the next section.
+We specifically chose an example familiar to heliophysicists and for data scientists.
+In the following chapters, we'll dive a deeper into examples from active research, most of which is published in peer-reviewed scientific journals.
+Finally, we provide some other references in the next section.

 # Available Now

 ## Chapter 3 (This Chapter)
 * Authors: James Paul Mason
-* Objective: Fitting time series data -- extreme ultraviolet irradiance emission line light curves
+* Objective: Fitting time series measurements of extreme ultraviolet irradiance emission line light curves
 * ML method(s):
     * Data cleaning via Imputing (`sklearn.preprocessing.Imputer`)
-    * Training vs. prediction via shuffle splitting the available data (`sklearn.model_selection.ShuffleSplit`)
+    * Training vs. prediction via shuffle splitting (`sklearn.model_selection.ShuffleSplit`)
     * Regression via Support Vector Machines (`sklearn.svm.SVR`)
     * Validation (`sklearn.model_selection.validation_curve`)
 * Data source(s): Solar Dynamics Observatory (SDO) / Extreme Ultraviolet Variability Experiment (EVE)